-At the Fall 2015 meeting, the NOSB voted to change the annotation to: "Flavors, non-synthetic flavors may be used when organic flavors are not commercially available.
-All flavors must be derived from organic or nonsynthetic sources only, and must not be produced using synthetic solvents and carrier systems or any artificial preservative."
+§205.605(a), nonsynthetic flavors may be used when organic flavors are not commercially available.
+All flavors must be derived from organic or nonsynthetic sources only and must not be produced using synthetic solvents and carrier systems or any artificial preservative.

-The changed annotation has been included in proposed rulemaking by NOP.
-We support relisting with the new annotation.
-We also support the plan outlined by the Handling Subcommittee (HS) and urge its adoption as a recommendation by the NOSB by adding an expiration date to the listing.
+We support relisting.
+We also support the plan outlined by the NOSB in 1995 and urge its adoption as a recommendation by the NOSB by adding an expiration date to the listing.